-Specific classroom/course fees will be noted during the registration and enrollment process, i.e., the Biology and Anatomy & Physiology I & II courses are assessed a \$50 lab fee per semester.
+Specific classroom/course fees will be noted during the registration and enrollment process.
+The Biology and Anatomy & Physiology I & II courses are assessed a \$50 lab fee per semester, nonrefundable after the first day of class.

 Credit by Examination

 The cost for credit by examination is \$35/credit hour.
 See the Registrar for more information.